Socialism faces a key test in Seattle City Council elections

 The socialist also has meddled in union negotiations, Lambro said, and she declined to endorse labor champion Teresa Mosqueda, who won a council seat in 2017.
 Sawant voted against a new police-union contract and isn’t using the democracy-vouchers program, which caps donations at $250 and limits campaign spending, he added.

-Sawant contends the blame for the head-tax debacle lies instead with Amazon and with council colleagues who voted to repeal it (only she and Mosqueda opposed that move).
+Sawant contends the blame for the head-tax debacle lies instead with Amazon and with council colleagues who voted to kill it (only she and Mosqueda opposed that move).

 “Seattle is a live demonstration of how class struggle works,” she said, describing the target on her back as proof socialists now wield serious power.
 “The billionaire capitalist class is not going to take this lying down.”